SAP-archive/karydia/README.md

 ### Debug Karydia

-To be able to debug (e.g. Visual Studio Code), change the following line in the Debug configuration:
+To debug (for example Visual Studio Code), change the following line in the debug configuration:

 ```
 "args": ["--kubeconfig","<PATH>/.kube/config"]